MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/troubleshooting-productreceiptinvoicing.md

 **Fix**
 This is an issue that could occur due to inconsistency in purchase order distributions.

 It is possible to unblock the above issues and reset the purchase order to a draft state using Procurement and Sourcing > Periodic Task > Clean up > Purchase Order Distribution Reset.
-See more [here](https://cloudblogs.microsoft.com/dynamics365/it/2020/08/12/resolve-po-distribution-errors-in-dynamics-365-supply-chain-management/).
+See more [Resolve PO distribution errors in Dynamics 365 Supply Chain Management](https://cloudblogs.microsoft.com/dynamics365/it/2020/08/12/resolve-po-distribution-errors-in-dynamics-365-supply-chain-management/).

 ## Cannot consolidate multiple Product Receipts (PR) into a single Purchase order
 Cannot consolidate multiple PR into a single PO when the different PR lines have different accounting dates.